Unitarian Universalist “Common Read”

 A Common Read invites participants to read and discuss the same book in a given period of time.
 A Common Read can build community in our congregations and our movement by giving diverse people a shared experience, shared language, and a basis for deep, meaningful conversations.

-The UUA Bookstore offers Reclaiming Prophetic Witness at a bulk discount (five or more books).
+The UUA Bookstore offers Just Mercy at a bulk discount (five or more books).

 Past Common Reads